chriseth/research/Spartan.md

 ## Introduction

 Can be used for R1CS.
+The main novelty is to use a special protocol for evaluating sparse functions.

 R1CS: For given matrices $A, B, C$ over the finite field $\mathbb{F}$ is there a vector $w$ such that
 $$(A \cdot w) \circ (B \cdot w) = C \cdot w\qquad \text{?}$$